Hyundai Motorsport: Hyundai World Rally Team

 HMSG developed the Hyundai i20 WRC for use in the WRC from 2014.
 An evolution, the i20 NG (Next Generation) was run in 2016 before being replaced in 2017 with the Hyundai i20 Coupe WRC due to new regulations.
 In 2022, with another new set of regulations, the hybrid i20 N Rally1 was launched after a delayed and interrupted development, caused by internal turmoil and the departure of the team principal Andrea Adamo.

 Juho Hänninen, Bryan Bouffier and Chris Atkinson served as development test drivers in 2013.
 Thierry Neuville was named lead driver for the debut World Rally Championship season, and he has remained with the team ever since the Monte-Carlo Rally in January 2014.
 He and Hyundai also took the team's first victory at that year's Rallye Deutschland.
 Dani Sordo is also a long-time team servant though has not contested as many rallies.
-Other drivers have included Hayden Paddon, Kevin Abbring, Andreas Mikkelsen, Sébastien Loeb, Craig Breen, Ott Tänak and Oliver Solberg.
+Other drivers have included Hayden Paddon, Kevin Abbring, Andreas Mikkelsen, Sébastien Loeb, Craig Breen, Ott Tänak, Oliver Solberg, Esapekka Lappi and Adrien Fourmaux.

 Hyundai Motorsport won the 2019 Manufacturer's championship title, and repeated the feat in 2020.